-You’ll see how this makes life a little easier when we assign virtual network interfaces to pfSense.
+This makes life a little easier when we assign virtual network interfaces to pfSense.

 Now we need to link the second physical NIC (vmnic1), to a new vSwitch.
 Click the Add Networking link at the top right of the Networking screen and the following dialog will appear.

 We are adding a Virtual Machine network so select that option and click Next.